Linuxfabrik/monitoring-plugins/check-plugins/ipmi-sensor/README.md

 Checks IPMI sensor readings (temperature, voltage, fan speed, power, etc.) using ipmitool.
 Alerts when any sensor reports a non-ok status.
 Provides detailed output including current values, thresholds, and sensor states.
 Requires root or sudo.

+**Important Notes:**

+* Tested on Supermicro BMC and HPE iLO
+* Requires hardware with an IPMI interface
+* `Discrete` sensors are not supported and are silently skipped.
+* Requires the `ipmitool` command-line tool to be installed.

 **Data Collection:**

 * Executes `ipmitool sensor list` locally or against a remote BMC/iLO via IPMI over LAN